 1990s: The EcoFarm Conference continued to grow and moved to Asilomar in Pacific Grove, California.

-Panel of EcoFarm speakers and representatives of the Asilomar Declaration at the Asilomar Conference Grounds.
+Panel of EcoFarm speakers and representatives of the Asilomar Declaration for Sustainable Agriculture.

-The Committee for Sustainable Agriculture (later renamed the Ecological Farming Association) brought harvest baskets that were brought to California state capitol legislators as a statement and gift representing the importance of local farm-fresh produce.
+The Committee for Sustainable Agriculture (later renamed the Ecological Farming Association) brought harvest baskets to California state capitol legislators as a statement and gift representing the importance of local farm-fresh produce.

 Robert Rodale of the Rodale Institute receiving the Sustie Award at the 1990 EcoFarm Conference.